saranya-vatti/MOOC/Algorithms 2/ReadMe.md

 # Algorithms, Part II

 Taught by Robert Sedgewick, provided by Princeton on [Coursera](https://www.coursera.org/learn/algorithms-part2/) .
-Session: October 24, 2017 to December 11, 2017.
+Session: November 20, 2017 to January 8, 2018.
 NOT TO BE USED FOR PLAGIARISM.

 ## Software used